xw321/nba-all-star-voting/README.md

 ## Description

 A very simple MERN(Mongo, Express, React, Node) App that mimics NBA All-star voting.

+Why made a new one when NBA already did that?
+That's becasue the NBA all-star voting is so rigged, fans' votes were ignored, Luka got snubbed, D.Rose got robbed, and the veteran Vince Carter was disrespected.

+Plus, this app can view vote number and vote number update upon user update.
+This NBA-themed project can be expanded to other usage as well, as long as the key features are the same.

+## Features

 User can use this app to upvote/downte a player, and search for a player by name, or sort players by votes, name, postion, and age.

+Users can also go to the `top players` tab in the menu bar to directly see who is on top now.

-All vote update and querry results would display in real-time.
+All vote update and querry results would display in real-time upon user updates.

 The backend is in the ```routes``` folder, and the frontend that lays on the [```front```](./front) folder

 ## Requires

 Node

 Express

 npm

 yarn

 Mongo (it defaults to a local Mongo server running on 27017 without auth)

 ## Usage